oottppxx/enigma2/openatv6.0/plugins/heinz/README.md

 it directly from a live stream and/or
 "ketchup" stream.

-When invoked during a live stream, settings can be changed from the mini-EPG screen using the
+When *invoked during a supported live stream*, settings can be changed from the EPG screen using the

  Menu

 key.

+If *invoked during an unsupported live stream*, letting the timeout expire will take you to the setup menu where you can adjust the settings.

-When invoked during a "ketchup" stream, the following keys can be used to control it:
+If *invoked during a "ketchup" stream*, the following keys can be used to control it:

- Left, Right, Up, Down, Back, OK, Info, and Exit
+ Left, Right, Up, Down, OK, Back, and Exit

 These keys will, respectively:
 - rewind the timeline;
 - forward the timeline;
 - display stream information;
 - pause the stream;
+- reload the stream at the current/selected timeline time;
 - stop the stream and return to the previous one;
-- reload the stream at the current/selected timeline time;
-- obtain some information on the stream;
-- do nothing and continue as is.
+- exit the timeline and continue as is.

-If the stream is reloaded without any change to the timeline, the stream will go back by the configured number of minutes (see settings):  this is useful if a stream gets stuck and just a reload is needed.
+If *the stream is reloaded without any change to the timeline*, the stream will go back by the configured number of minutes (see settings):  this is useful if a stream gets stuck and just a reload is needed.

-NOTE: from version 6.0.3j, a keymap.xml file is used that also maps other keys to the relevant actions during timeline display.
+From version 6.0.3j, a keymap.xml file (located in the usual plugins/Heinz directory) is used that also maps other keys to the relevant actions during timeline display, for example:

-Check/edit this file in your plugins/Heinz
-directory, namely if you require a custom keymap (a reload of enigma2 will be required after any change to the keymap).
+Rewind/PreviousSong, FastForward/NextSong, Info/EPG,
+Pause/Play+Pause, Play, and Stop.

+Depending on your remote, you might need to edit this file, namely regarding the mapping of the pause/play/ play+pause keys, or if you just want to map/unmap the keys you're more comfortable with using.
+Make sure to keep a copy of the edited file, as upgrades to newer versions of the plugin will overwrite it.

 Dev/Testing on OpenATV 6.0, Caveat Emptor.